backslashbaker/CV/README.md

 *Intern Software Crafter/ apprentice crafter*

 In this role I built upon my passion for code and expanded my knowledge on Ruby and Javascript.
 During my time there I learnt several theories around Object Orientated Development and Test Driven Development.
 I have built several applications as part of this internship and have gained experience working in a consultancy environment.
+I progressed from the internship to the full apprenticeship programme in 2019 where I was able to focus more on TDD and build more quality, clean code with the support of mentors and other apprentices.

 #### The Frontline Organisation (2017 - 2018)

 *Facilities and Office Management Officer*

-- Manage relationships with contractors and suppliers for the building including cleaning services, IT, phones, photocopier and stationary.
+- Managed all facilities and IT including:
+  * Distribution of IT equipment for 100+ staff
+  * Managed 10 suppliers including Vodafonne, negotiated cost saving contracts which led to £500 annual saving.
-- Working with the HR and Operations Coordinator to coordinate the set–up and distribution of IT equipment for new starters including email, access to the shared drive, mobile phones and laptops.
+- Managed the set–up and distribution of IT equipment for new starters including email, access to the shared drive, mobile phones and laptops.
-- Responsible for the overall management of our regional office spaces in Birmingham, Newcastle and Manchester.
+- Led on the expansion of office space, setting up three new offices in Birmingham, Newcastle and Manchester.
-- Project manage the setup of any new regional office spaces as the organisation expands its programmes.
-- Liaise with site managers and Heads of Region on the service provided and lead on resolving any issues.
+- Created a facilities and management query system, significally increasing response time and customer service.
+- First point of contact for all facilities, IT and technology for an organisation of 100

 #### The House of St Barnabas (2014 - 2017)

 *Office and IT Executive*

-- Providing 1st line support, including installing and upgrading network, PC hardware and software applications.
+- Provided 1st line support, including installing and upgrading network, PC hardware and software applications.
-- Providing training, mentorship and support to participants on a number of social media platforms, Microsoft Office programs and Office Administration, as part of the Employment Preparation Programme.
+- trainined over 50 participants on a number of social media platforms, Microsoft Office programs and Office Administration, as part of the Employment Preparation Programme, supporting them getting back into work
 - Working closely with the CEO to ensure that the business systems are supporting the business needs and providing alternative solutions where required.
-- Setup and manage the governance of the IT Working Group that meet quarterly to oversee the IT project and operations road map.
+- Managed the governance of the IT Working Group that meet quarterly to oversee the IT project and operations road map.
-- Supporting the organisation with administration of database (SugarCRM).
+- Managed the organisations CRM system.

 #### Blackgirl.tech (2016 - 2017)